elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.i2} Long live Vengeance.
 Long live Freedom.
-- {:.pr} The mountains will tremble like a tooth caught between a pair of forceps; the stars will crash on the ground their pregnant forehead.
+- {:.pr} The mountains will tremble like a tooth caught between a pair of forceps; the stars will crash their pregnant faces on the land.

 - {:.sp} The Crowd.